-Initializing Global Variables¶
+Initialize Global Variables¶

 Many plugins require global variables to be initialized prior to executing the plugin.
 For information on determining whether these values are required, as well as how to set required or optional values, refer to Global Variable Initialization.

-Executing a Plugin from a Script¶
+Execute a Plugin from a Script¶

 The Plugins tab of the component palette provides a list of plugins that can be run inside a script:

 In order for plugins to appear within Cloud Studio, they must be installed on the agent:

 - Cloud Agents: If you are using the Cloud Agent Group, a range of Jitterbit-provided plugins is already installed.

 - Private Agents: If you are using a Private Agent Group, see Customizations > Plug-ins for instructions on adding plugins.

 For a description of each Jitterbit-provided plugin, see Plugins Available in Jitterbit Harmony.

 Within a script, you can use a plugin as an argument for the